gravitational/gravity/examples/tensorflow-resnet/README.md

 ## Deployment Configuration

 The Tensorflow-ResNet application uses the container port 8500 which is available as NodePort of 30090 by default.
 The port is used for client image classification requests.
-After deploying you will see the following Pod status of initalizing while the model is loaded.
+After deploying you will see the following Pod status of initializing while the model is loaded.

 ```bash
 $ kubectl get po